What are the risks of Spread Betting?

 Stop losses are useful because they mean that you don't need constantly monitor your positions and wont be tempted to run losses by staying in the trade longer than is smart.

 A standard stop loss order, once triggered, closes the trade at the best available price.
 There is a risk that the closing price could be different from the order level if market prices gap.
-A gap occurs when there is market volatility and the prices move rapidly, meaning that closing prices can differ from the trigger prices that have been set.
+Market gapping occurs when there is excess volatility in a market and prices move more rapidly than normal.
+This can result prices moving beyond a pre-determined order level.

 At City Index, we offer standard stop loss orders freely across all markets on your trading account.
 Stop losses can be added when placing the trade, by clicking the stop loss box and entering your stop loss price.
 Should you forget to add a stop loss you can also add one once the trade has been opened.